RIPPED: Helen Davies and Wendy Roby, 8 - 17 Feb 2024

 Both Wendy’s and Helen’s work was presented against a sickly pink paint job, chosen to specifically replicate the meaty pink of Geoff Capes’ diet and unify the 2 women’s collections.

-The exhibition was curated by Luca Shaw (Studio Creative Director) in collaboration with the artists.
+This exhibition was curated by Luca Shaw (1853 Studios Curator & Creative Director) in collaboration with the artists.

 You can follow the work of Wendy Roby on her website - robyworkshop.com